rickithadi/bigduckmusic.com/src/pages/features/2020-09-07-spotify-music-and-the-creative-process-a-conversation-with-bani-haykal.md

 ##### First off, a simple, How are you?

 Not dead yet.
-I guess generally everyone alive still is, but i’ve been wanting to acknowledge this imminent outcome more these days as a reminder to myself that it’s not over yet
+I guess generally everyone alive still is, but I’ve been wanting to acknowledge this imminent outcome more these days as a reminder to myself that it’s not over yet

 ##### COVID-19 has been unprecedented in how it has affected life here and around the world, and arts and culture here have been affected.
 How have you been handling it so far?